opengeospatial/ogcapi-features/README.md

 ## Using the standard

 A stable draft is available (from April 2018).
 Note that the draft uses the title "Web Feature Service" or "WFS", version 3.0.
-This was the original title and newer editor's drafts (see below) already use the new title "OGC API - Features".
+This was the original title and newer [editor's drafts](http://docs.opengeospatial.org/DRAFTS/17-069r1.html) already use the new title "OGC API - Features".

 * [OGC API - Features - Part 1: Core, First Draft Release (draft.1)](https://rawcdn.githack.com/opengeospatial/WFS_FES/3.0.0-draft.1/docs/17-069.html)